 “[The] Bitcoin protocol and network today is [a] value transfer network.
 Beyond that, it is a core, backbone security service securing contracts, physical and digital property, equities, bonds, robot AI and an enormous wave of applications which have not yet been conceived.” - Jeff Garzik, Bitcoin Core Developer

 The protocol is the set of rules and standards that governs the overall workings of the blockchain.
 Techopedia’s definition of a network protocol goes as follows:

 “Network protocols are formal standards and policies comprised of rules, procedures and formats that define communication between two or more devices over a network.
 Network protocols govern the end-to-end processes of timely, secure and managed data or network communication.”

 The inception of the blockchain defines this set of rules, procedures, and formats.
 These rules can only be altered if a majority of network participants decide to do so.
 Public blockchains require consensus building, which in turn requires careful consideration of each change proposed.
-This desirable feature helps to create a robust trust foundation for users.
+This desirable feature helps to create a robust foundation of trust for the users.